+Businesses can benefit from enhanced transparency in domestic regulatory processes.
 Businesses can expect non-discriminatory treatment and compete on a level playing field in each other's markets.

-An Open and Predictable Investment Environment

-Investors enjoy a more secure and predictable framework through commitments on market access, non-discriminatory treatment, and investment protection including against unlawful expropriation create a more secure and predictable framework for investors that facilitates cross-border investments.
+An Open and Predictable Investment Environment Investors enjoy a more secure and predictable framework through commitments on market access, non-discriminatory treatment, and investment protection including against unlawful expropriation create a more secure and predictable framework for investors that facilitates cross-border investments.
 Investors affected by government actions that are in breach of treaty obligations may directly take the dispute to an international arbitration tribunal to seek redress.

-Enhanced Access to Government Procurement Opportunties

-Singapore suppliers can participate in tenders for goods and services conducted by the US Government entities as specified in the USSFTA.
+Enhanced Access to Government Procurement Opportunties Singapore suppliers can participate in tenders for goods and services conducted by the US Government entities as specified in the USSFTA.

-Intellectual Property Protection

-Greater protections in copyrights, trademarks, as well as patents and related rights, and improves anti-piracy IP enforcement which will help to strengthen innovation and capability in knowledge-based sectors such as information technology (IT), pharmaceuticals, as well as science and technology.
+Intellectual Property Protection Greater protections in copyrights, trademarks, as well as patents and related rights, and improves anti-piracy IP enforcement which will help to strengthen innovation and capability in knowledge-based sectors such as information technology (IT), pharmaceuticals, as well as science and technology.

-Greater business certainty and cost savings for exporters, importers and consumers with no "customs duty" charged for digital products (e.g. computer programmes, software, music, videos, or text) delivered electronically between Singapore and the US.
+E-commerce Greater business certainty and cost savings for exporters, importers and consumers with no "customs duty" charged for digital products delivered electronically between Singapore and the US.
+These include:

 Digital products made in Singapore are also guaranteed the same treatment as similar digital products created in the US and vice versa.
 This promotes trade in digital products and supports the growth of the digital economy.
+ASEAN is Singapore's largest trading partner, third largest services export market, and top investment destination.